ZoeZoLai/ESS_Healthcheker_Tool/README.md

 - **Better Reliability**: Eliminates detection failures that can occur with automatic mode
 - **Clear Progress**: Step-by-step process with confirmation prompts
 - **Flexible Deployment**: Support for Combined, ESS Only, and WFE Only deployments
+- **IIS Validation**: Early detection if IIS is not installed, guiding users to check other servers
+- **Instance Selection**: User-driven selection of specific ESS/WFE instances to validate
+- **API Endpoint Testing**: Direct testing of ESS API endpoints using user-provided URLs

 ## 🏗️ Architecture